vittorioromeo/bcs_thesis/source/20_ecs/10_encoding_entities.md

 * **Particles** and **lights** in VFX creation software.

-It's also important to distinguish between **entity types**[^entity_types] and **entity instances**.
+It is also important to distinguish between **entity types**[^entity_types] and **entity instances**.
 The former is the set of properties, behaviors, aspects and ideas that all instances of a particular entity type share - like a *blueprint*.
-The latter refers to single instantiations of particular entity types, that can be created, tracked, destroyed, inspected and mutated.
+The latter refers to single instantiations of particular entity types, that can be created, tracked, destroyed, inspected and modified.